railsuser2014/openobject-doc-book-en/source/book/2/2_4_Leads/2_4_Leads.rst

 * Using the email gateway for each incoming email from a certain address (such as info@mycompany.com) creating a lead automatically from the contents of the email,

-* Using Open ERP's XML-RPC web-servces to connect to a form on your website.
+* Using Open ERP's XML-RPC web-services to connect to a form on your website.

-These different methods are described in the earlier CRM chapter, :ref:`ch-crm`.
+These different methods are described in the next CRM chapter, :ref:`ch-crm`.

 Organizing leads
 ----------------